astronomer/docs/astro/develop-project.md

 ## Add utility files

 To reference utility files from your DAG code, such as Python scripts and SQL queries, create a folder in `dags` named `utils` and add the files to this folder.
-If you're running Airflow locally, apply the changes by refreshing the Airflow UI.
+If you're running Airflow locally, apply these changes to your environment by refreshing the Airflow UI.

 If you're using [DAG-only deploys](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only) on Astro, changes to this folder are deployed when you run `astro deploy --dags` and do not require restarting your Deployment.